 - Earn 4% cash back on dining purchases, including restaurants, takeout, bars, and UberEATS

 - Earn 3% cash back on hotel & airfare, 2% for online purchases

 When comparing the Uber Visa to either the Capital One® Savor® Cash Rewards Credit Card, or the no-fee Capital One® SavorOne® Cash Rewards Credit Card, the decision likely comes down to the secondary categories.
 If you spend more on entertainment than on hotel, airfare, or online shopping, then the Savor® cards take the cake; otherwise, the Uber card may be the winner.

 Pre-Qualify for Capital One® Savor® Cards

 Since its makeover in 2018, the Capital One® Savor® Cash Rewards Credit Card has made waves as a top pick for cash back dining rewards, and as one of the few cards to offer entertainment rewards.
-And, with the addition of cardholder extras, like 2019’s Postmates credit, Capital One seems invested in keeping the card a relevant contender in the rewards market.
+The recent improvements suggest Capital One seems invested in keeping the card a relevant contender in the rewards market.